-This is a photo of a boiler stainless steel flue exhaust stack which is used for venting corrosive boiler flue gases.
-As the flue gases leave the boiler they cool and depending on the dew point of the gas the gas will experience a change of state from a gas to liquid.
-This liquid is highly corrosive and only special flues like stainless steel flue vet can be used when this occurs to prevent premature failure of the boiler vent.
+Boiler Stainless Steel Exhaust Flue Stack : This is a photo of a boiler stainless steel exhaust stack.
+It is used for venting corrosive boiler combustion gases.
+As the flue gases leave the boiler they cool and depending on the dew point of the gas the gas will experience a change of state.
+It will change from a gas to liquid.
+This liquid is highly corrosive and only special flues like stainless steel vent can be used when this occurs.
+Stainless steel prevents premature failure of the boiler vent.

 Air Management in Hydronic Piping Loops - This is a secondary chilled water pump in a large pump room designated for pumps and piping in a data center.
 After a few minor tweaks and corrections these pumps all operated flawlessly.
-There was very little issues with the secondary pump start-ups unlike the primary pumps where cavitation was encountered on the primary chilled water pumps and the condenser water pumps for the chiller.
-The diagnosis for the cavitation of the primary pumps and the condenser water pumps was that the loops were not properly purged of air and this caused those pumps to cavitate.
-The secondary pumps, pictured here, did not have that problem giving kudos to the team that purged the loops on this side of the chilled water system.
+There was very little issues with the secondary pump start-ups.
+Unlike the primary pumps where cavitation was encountered on the primary chilled water pumps and the condenser water pumps for the chiller.
+The diagnosis for the cavitation of the primary pumps and the condenser water pumps was that the loops were not properly purged.
+This caused those pumps to cavitate.
+The secondary pumps, pictured here, did not have that problem.
+Kudos to the team that purged the loops on this side of the chilled water system.

 All About Hot Water Heaters | Water Heaters with Tanks and Tankless Water Heaters

 I have been transformed into a believer of tankless water heater systems.
 Anyone who has read the About Us page at High Performance HVAC along with my friends and family and some fans of the site know that I moved to Ukraine about a year ago for professional reasons.
 When I first arrived in Ukraine it took a while for me to adapt to the culture, language, services, and way they do things here.
 Power failures, water outages, and occasionally the natural gas outages are quite frequent here although it is tolerable and a minor inconvenience.
 Many of the outages occur at night when many people are sleeping but occasionally during the day when you need it.
-I must include that this has been a big adventure and I have learned much and to tell you if you are living in the States or Western Europe you have it good but that doesn’t mean Ukraine is bad it just means they are little behind and hopefully will quickly catch up.
+I must include that this has been a big adventure and I have learned much and to tell you if you are living in the States or Western Europe you have it good but that doesn’t mean Ukraine is bad it just means they are a little behind and hopefully will quickly catch up.
 I have not seen a standard water heater here like the common water heaters with tanks in the States.
 All the systems I have seen here are tankless including the water heaters in the apartment I rented and now in the house where I live.
 I am sure there are tank-type water heaters here like in the States but I have not seen them yet.